Measuring the Inflaton Coupling in the CMB: The range of measurable inflaton couplings

-for the tree level mass term.
 Both conditions I) and II) impose upper bounds on $q$ and therefore $\wilson_{(n,2)}$.
-From \eqref{qscaling} it is clear that the power $n$ at which $\phi$ appears in \eqref{WilsonExpansion} is decisive, and that the upper bound on the coupling $\wilson_{(n,2)}$ is stronger for larger $n$.
+From \eqref{qscaling} it is clear that the power $n$ at which $\Phi$ appears in \eqref{WilsonExpansion} is decisive, and that the upper bound on the coupling $\wilson_{(n,2)}$ is stronger for larger $n$.
 We therefore classify the different interactions according to $n$, which turns out to be more relevant than e.g.~the spin of the produced particles.

-\paragraph{Scalar two body decays.} Consider coupling of the form $g\phi\chi^2$ to another scalar $\chi$, where $g=\wilson_{(1,2)}\Lambda$ in the notation of \eqref{WilsonExpansion}.
+\paragraph{Scalar two body decays.} Consider a coupling of the form $g\Phi\chi^2$ to another scalar $\chi$, where $g=\wilson_{(1,2)}\Lambda$ in the notation of \eqref{WilsonExpansion}.
 The equation for $\chi$-modes in Minkowski space reads

 We can bring the mode equation \eqref{ModeEq} into the form \eqref{Mathieu} with